-How to Crop Pictures Into Different Shapes (Square, Circle, Triangle)
+How to Crop Images Into Different Shapes (Square, Circle, Triangle)

-Cropping pictures into different shapes can be fun and cool.
+Cropping pictures into different shapes can be fun.
 And it’s not difficult at all.
-It’s possible to crop pictures into different shapes such as square, circle, or triangle.
-The most difficult part is perhaps in choosing a picture.
+It’s possible to crop pictures into different shapes, such as squares, circles, or triangles.
+The most challenging part is perhaps choosing an image.

 Cropping Pictures in Office 2010 and Above